 There’s no question that finance is a critical piece of your business.
-You need to get paid for the products and/or services you provide, and you need ways to charge customers and account for that money in your books.
+You need to get paid for the products (like finance tech stack) and/or services you provide, and you need ways to charge customers and account for that money in your books.

-But when it comes to building out your tech stack (the set of technologies that work together to support your business’s operations), where does finance fit in?
+But when it comes to building out your finance tech stack (the set of technologies that work together to support your business’s operations), where does finance fit in?

 Finance operations require their own tech stack that fits with the rest of the business

 What can go wrong in your finance tech stack

-Disjointed systems and legacy software in your tech stack place unnecessary stress on your team and wastes time and resources.
+Disjointed systems and legacy software in your fintech stack place unnecessary stress on your team and wastes time and resources.
 This waste is amplified when your existing tech stack requires more manpower, connectors, or costly professional services to manage, maintain, and update.

 As you build out your finance tech stack, consider the following best practices:

-How to build a flexible, future-proof finance tech stack
+How to build a flexible, future-proof finance service tech stack